Fumiya Sankai: 2017 – March 2020: Life in the Philippines

 Having observed their hotel guests, he realized that being able to speak English is important for his business plans.
 On the 28th day of April 2017, he flew to the Philippines to study English.

 He attended the Lyceum of the Philippines in Manila for his English lessons.

 He learnt of the PBB audition from his Filipino followers.
 He attended and documented his audition for his vlog content and he was able to pass all the screenings and became an official PBB OTSO housemate.

 After PBB, he stayed in the Philippines to pursue a career in show business.

-April 2020–present: Life in the time of the COVID-19 Pandemic
+April 2020–present

 On March 20, 2020, a few days after Metro Manila, Philippines was placed under Enhanced Community Quarantine to prevent the spread of the COVID-19 pandemic, Fumiya travelled back to Japan.
 Since several cities in Japan were also placed under a State of Emergency and it was also strongly advised for their citizens to stay at home, Fumiya spent majority of his time at his family home in Hamamatsu City Shizuoka.

-As of 2024, Fumiya is dating Filipino actress Kate Valdez.
-The pair have described their relationship as "semi-long-distance," with Fumiya mostly living in Japan but visiting the Philippines once a month.
+Fumiya dated Filipino actress Kate Valdez.
+The pair broke up in 2026.